 - 1. Identify the problem.
 First, the problem must be defined or identified.
 Then you are in a position to proceed in a systematic manner. - 2.
-Conduct a situation analysis.
-In this step you gather and digest all the information available and pertinent to the problem.
+Conduct a situation analysis. (environmental scan).
+In this step, you gather and digest all the information available and pertinent to the problem.
 The purpose is to become familiar with all the available information to make sure that you are not repeating someone else's work or that you have not overlooked information that will provide a ready solution to the problem.
 The situation analysis is an exhaustive search of all the data pertinent to the company, the product, the industry, the market, the competition, advertising, customers, suppliers, technology, the economy, the political climate, and similar matters.
 Knowledge of this background information will help you to sort out the likely causes of the problem and will lead to more efficient, productive research.
-The organization will get the most from the research result when you understand the organization's internal environment and its goals, strategies, desires, resources, and constraints.
-In addition to a trip to the library, the Internet is an ideal tool to use in conducting the situation analysis. - Conduct an informal investigation.
+The organization will get the most from the research result when it understands the organization's internal environment, as well as its goals, strategies, desires, resources, and constraints.
+In addition to a trip to the library, the Internet is an ideal tool to use in conducting the situation analysis. - 3.
+Conduct an informal investigation.
 After getting background information from available sources, you will talk informally with consumers, distributors, and key people in the industry to get an even better feel for the problem.
 During both the situation analysis and informal investigation, you should be developing hypotheses that can be tested.
-The establishment of hypotheses is one of the foundations of conducting research and is a valuable step in the problem-solving process.
+The establishment of hypotheses is one of the foundations of high-quality research and is a valuable step in the problem-solving process.
 A hypothesis is a supposition, a tentative proposal, or a possible solution to a problem.
 In some ways it could be likened to a diagnosis.
 If your automobile quit running on the interstate, you might hypothesize that: (1) you were out of gas, (2) the fuel pump had failed, or (3) you had filter problems.
-An investigation would enable you to accept or reject these hypotheses.
+An investigation would enable you to accept or reject these hypotheses. - 4.
+Develop a formal research design.
+Once adequate background information has been developed and the problem has been defined against this background, it is time to develop the specific scientific procedure or design for carrying out the total investigation or research project.
+This step is the heart of the research process.
+Here you have to develop the hypotheses that will be tested and determine the types and sources of data that are to be obtained.
+Are secondary sources available, or will it be necessary to conduct primary research?
+If primary research has to be conducted, then it is necessary to develop the scientific sample, the questionnaires, or other data-collection instruments and any instruction sheets and coding methods and tabulation forms.
+Finally, it is necessary to conduct a pilot study to test all of the foregoing elements.
+The results are then written up in a detailed plan that serves as a guide that any knowledgeable researcher should be able to follow and conduct the research satisfactorily.

 One of the first things to do in examining a tourism problem is to review and discuss the problem with a research firm representative.
-Here, Suzanne Cook, Senior Vice President Research and Technology, Travel Industry Association of America, is visiting with Terry Berggren, Destination Research Manager, Ruf Strategic Solutions.
+Here, Suzanne Cook, senior advisor, U.S. Travel Association, is visiting with Terry Berggren, destination research manager, Ruf Strategic Solutions.
 Photo courtesy of the Travel and Tourism Research Association.